Gout (Gouty Arthritis)

 How to use: Soak 1 Tbsp fenugreek seed in half cup water overnight and drink that water early in the morning and chew the soaked seeds.

-Diet and Lifestyle Modifications (Ayurvedic Treatment of Gout):
+Diet and Lifestyle Modifications (Home Remedies For Gout):

-Additionally, with the Ayurvedic treatment of Gout, a person has to change its lifestyle changes.
+Additionally, with the Home Remedies For Gout, a person has to change its lifestyle changes.
 It is very helpful to control uric acid levels in the blood, which leads to gout attacks.
 Lifestyle recommendations include:

 - Avoid excess use of alcoholic beverages, especially beer and high-fructose drinks, which include sugar-sweetened soda and sweetened juice.